Exam SRM Sample Questions, Free and Interactive

 | Model selection and validation | ~8 | Cross-validation, AIC/BIC, bias-variance tradeoff, train/test splitting |

-The recognizable patterns: GLM questions favor scenario problems where the candidate identifies the appropriate link function given response data structure (binary, count, continuous-positive).
+The patterns worth noticing: GLM questions favor scenario problems where you identify the right link function given the response data structure (binary, count, continuous-positive).
 Time-series questions favor stationarity diagnosis and model identification from autocorrelation patterns.
 Tree questions favor splitting-criterion comparisons and ensemble logic.
-The exam style is unmistakably data-analytic rather than calculation-heavy.
+The style is unmistakably data-analytic, not calculation-heavy.

 Why the SRM Sample Set Is a Calibration Tool, Not a Primary Bank